tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 ## Oblivious Responses

-An Oblivious DoH Response message carries the DNS response.
+An Oblivious DoH Response message carries the DNS response encrypted with the client's chosen response key.

 Targets that receive a Query message Q decrypt and process it as follows: